Tadhg Ó Ciardha

 Tadhg Ó Ciardha first taught at UCC as a demonstrator in Mathematics from 1939-42.
 On achieving his doctorate he was appointed lecturer in the Department of Mathematical Physics (1946-51) and was appointed the first Professor of Statistics in 1951 while simultaneously holding the part-time post of Registrar.
 The situation was reversed in 1974 when he vacated the chair to become Professor of Mathematical Statistics, a part-time post and took the full-time post of Registrar in January 1955.
 He subsequently was appointed by the Senate of the National University of Ireland as President of UCC on 13 July 1978 and on the same day, he was appointed Vice-Chancellor of the NUI.

 As President, he made effective provision for the expansion of demand for higher education in Cork.
-Work continued apace following the 1972 development plan.
+Work continued apace following the development plan produced in 1972.
 The Lee Maltings site had been acquired in 1969 with agreement between Ó Ciardha, then registrar, and a representative of the Beamish & Crawford brewery.
-This housed academic amenities and indoor sports facilities as well as the Granary Theatre and the National Microelectronics Research Centre, approved by the Governing Body in 1979 (now the Tyndall Institute).
+This housed academic amenities (including a branch of the library) and indoor sports facilities as well as the Granary Theatre and the National Microelectronics Research Centre, approved by the Governing Body in 1979 (now the Tyndall Institute).
 Also coming into the College estate portfolio was the Munster Institute (for a nominal rent from Cork Corporation) in 1991.
 A major boost to the accompany the new Food Science and Technology building (opened June 1979) was the grant of $500,000 by the Kellogg Foundation in May 1979.
 Sports at UCC were not forgotten either with the new outdoor sports facilities of seventeen acres opening in June 1979.

 A member of the Higher Education Authority and the Senate of National University of Ireland, his services to higher education in Ireland were recognised by the award of an honorary LLD by Queen’s University Belfast in 1983.
 In 1984 he was made a member of the Royal Irish Academy.